-Although regulatory rules introducing SCA requirements generally began to apply from 14 September 2019, the FCA granted certain sectors of the industry additional time to prepare and implement these requirements in order to minimise potential disruption to merchants and customers.
-The final implementation phase for e-commerce was also delayed by six months due to COVID-19, with the final application date pushed back to 14 September 2021.
+Although regulatory rules introducing SCA requirements generally began to apply from 14 September 2019, the FCA granted certain sectors of the industry additional time to prepare and implement these requirements to minimise potential disruption to merchants and customers.

-In the context of proposals for Open Finance, the FCA has noted that greater access to data gives rise to the potential for personalised pricing to almost an individual basis, which could lead to forms of discrimination.
-The FCA has emphasised the importance of ensuring that data is held securely and used in an ethical manner.
-To that end, it has proposed seven principles for data protection, customer consent tools and complaints handling.
+In the context of proposals for open finance, the FCA has noted that greater access to data gives rise to the potential for personalised pricing to almost an individual basis, which could lead to forms of discrimination.
+The FCA has emphasised the importance of ensuring that data is held securely and used in an ethical manner in its open finance feedback statement published in March 2021.

-Clifford Chance LLP has a market-leading, multi-disciplinary fintech practice with an unparalleled international reach, ranked Band 1 for Global Fintech Legal by Chambers.
-Clients approach the firm for advice on their most transformational fintech projects across key areas such as blockchain, smart contracts, digital assets, payments, Al, data, cyber and insurtech.
+Clifford Chance LLP has a market-leading, multi-disciplinary fintech practice with significant depth across five continents, providing an unparalleled international reach.
+Clients approach the firm for advice on their most transformational fintech projects across key areas such as blockchain, smart contracts, digital assets, payments, AI, data, cyber and insurtech.
 The firm's fintech clients range from tech-focused corporates branching out into financial services, banks and other financial institutions, regulators and governments, insurance companies, sovereign wealth funds, asset managers and private equity houses, right through to fintech and insurtech disruptors, start-ups and industry consortiums.
-The firm is deeply embedded within the UK and global fintech ecosystem and collaborates with leading industry-wide working groups, consortia and academic institutions, including R3, Global Digital Finance (GDF) and the Leverhulme Centre for the Future of Intelligence.
+The firm is deeply embedded within the UK and global fintech ecosystem and collaborates with leading industrywide working groups, consortia and academic institutions, including R3, Global Digital Finance (GDF) and the Leverhulme Centre for the Future of Intelligence.